-In the Cole Science Center (CSC) students have access to lab facilities including the chemistry, endocrinology, physics, ecology, and molecular biology laboratories; a greenhouse; and classrooms.
-Computers are available for student use in several classrooms and are loaded with a wide range of software.
+In the Cole Science Center (CSC) students have access to lab facilities, including those dedicated to chemistry, endocrinology, physics, ecology, and molecular biology; a greenhouse; and the Collaborative Modeling Center.
+Computers are available for student use in several classrooms and include a wide range of software.
 The 650-acre Farm Center supports research in agriculture, animal behavior, genetics, reproductive physiology, and related fields.

 The School of Natural Science's leadership in involving undergraduate students in original scientific research, and with research-level equipment, has been recognized with grants from the National Science Foundation, the Howard Hughes Medical Institute, and the Sherman-Fairchild Foundation.